Skip to main content

 These expenses must be covered by every job you sell.

-Markup is a percentage added to your direct costs.
+Markup is a percentage added on top of your direct costs.
+It's calculated from cost.

 Step 2: Profit Margin — Adding True Profit

-Profit margin is the percentage of the final selling price that is profit.
+Profit margin is the percentage of the final selling price that is profit — not the percentage added to cost.
+This is an important distinction.

 Why Markup and Margin Are Not the Same